benjaminshu2001/TextBasedRPG/README.md

  > * The idea of a “Choose Your Own Adventure” game appealed to us because we had all experienced the joy and anticipation from seeing our decisions being put into play within a book when we were younger.
 The premise of allowing one to make their own decisions freely (albeit restricted from only a number of choices due to the infinite possibilities that one can make during any situation) should allow for most people to enjoy the concept as they have the ability to see the results of their decisions in real time.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * C++ - This will be the main programming language that we use to code this program
- >   * Git - main way of transferring data and information w/ teammates
+ >   * Git - main way of transferring data and information w/ teammates, version control system
- >   * Vim - main text editor for C++
+ >   * Vim - primary text editor for C++
  > * What will be the input/output of your project?
  >	 Input: Character commands
 	>  Output: Consequences for your actions